jacob-g/html-to-shopify-rich-text-serialization/README.md

 */
 ```

+This can be then serialized to JSON with `JSON.stringify` and used as the value for a rich text metafield or metaobject field in GraphQL.

 ## Tag Nesting
 The tag nesting is limited to what Shopify allows, and any tags that do not fit Shopify's allowed nesting structure will be ignored.
 The basic structure is as follows: